learn-co-curriculum/dsc-lineq-numpy-lab/README.md

 A coffee shop is having a sale on coffee and tea.

-On day 1, 29 bags of coffee and 41 bags of tea was sold, giving a total of 490 dollars.
+On day 1, 29 bags of coffee and 41 bags of tea were sold, for a total of 490 dollars.

 On day 2, they sold 23 bags of coffee and 41 bags of tea, for which customers paid a total of 448 dollars.